schne324/dragon-drop/README.md

 ### `dragonDrop.items` _Array_
 An array of each of the sortable item element references.

-### `dragonDrop.draggers` _Array_
+### `dragonDrop.handles` _Array_
-An array of each of the dragger item element references.
-If instance doesn't have draggers, this will be identical to `dragonDrop.items`.
+An array of each of the handle item element references.
+If instance doesn't have handles, this will be identical to `dragonDrop.items`.

 ### Example with options